Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Sparkling wine and Champagne drinking trends have changed dramatically in the last 10 years; these wines have become more accessible, and keen pricing has meant that they have become more affordable, and therefore more ‘everyday drinking’ than they used to be.
 Champagne sales remain buoyant although 2023 was not quite the year hoped for.

-Still, the sparkling wine market remains strong, in large thanks to the popularity of Prosecco and Champagne in the UK.
-Cava at one point accounted for almost 40% of this, but the last decade or so has seen the meteoric rise of Prosecco, as the new trend in sparkling wine drinking.
+Still, the sparkling wine market remains strong.
+Cava at one point accounted for almost 40% of the market (in the UK), but the last decade or so has seen the meteoric rise of Prosecco, as the new trend in sparkling wine drinking.
 Around 616 million bottles of Prosecco are now produced annually.

 In answer to the question, "is Prosecco like Champagne?", the category division should make it clear that it is not.
 Champagne is made by the traditional method in which secondary fermentation (the bit which produces bubbles) takes place in bottle.
 Most Prosecco by contrast undergo the tank method which allows for much speedier winemaking and secondary fermentation takes place in, you guessed it, tanks.
 Another important thing to note is that Champagne has to come from Champagne, whilst Prosecco must come from Italy.
 Finally, the grapes are different as well: Champagne can be made from 7 varieties whilst Prosecco must be principally Glera, although up to 15% local varieties are allowed in the blend too.
 In practice this is rare though.